-Drooglever Fortuyn-Leenmans was born in February 13 1909 in the Dutch City The Hague.
-She studied both medicine and anthropology at the Leiden University.
+Drooglever Fortuyn-Leenmans was born on February 13, 1909, in the Dutch city The Hague.
+She studied both medicine and anthropology at Leiden University.
 She got her psychiatric degree in 1939.
 After getting her degree, she opened a practice in Amsterdam.
 Later she moved to Assen, where she worked for a while.
-Later on she worked in Groningen.
+Later on, she worked in Groningen.

 I walked last night – away from a parade –

 touched, all at once under a high and airy

 overpass, young, alongside me there walked a big

 rather heavy young man.
 The pillars became trees

 And for a moment we stood stopped walking, his mouth